filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/roadmap/index.md

 _Completed in March 2022_

-Any node operator can sync the Filecoin Mainnet using the FVM and Rust built-in actors, integrated in lotus, venus, forest, and fuhon implementations.
+Any node operator can sync the Filecoin Mainnet using the FVM and Rust built-in actors, integrated in Lotus, Venus, Forest, and Fuhon implementations.
 It implies no network upgrade.

 ### ✅ Milestone 1